d3nzil/gaku/README.md

 # Gaku

 # Long term goal
-To have a tool for learning Japanese vocabulary, kanji and radicals, where the flashcards would be ordered based on some manga, book, article, etc.
+To have a tool for learning Japanese vocabulary, kanji, radicals and onomatopoeia, where the flashcards would be ordered based on some manga, book, article, etc.
 So pretty much tool to learn vocabulary for the book, manga...

 # Current status